Last updated: July 2020

-Not only has #tdmpickup always had the potential for having a larger number of active players, but it has come to my attention that #tdmpickup activity is dwindling considerably in recent times.
+Hello beautiful people, and landwhales too. #tdmpickup has always had the potential for having a larger number of active players, but it has come to my attention that channel activity is dwindling in recent times.
 This thread has two purposes:

 1. To preemptively answer some questions players may have regarding #tdmpickup and promote it a bit:

+You will only need to do this once.
 Your Steam ID is the ~17 digit folder that can be found in C:/Program Files (x86)/Steam/steamapps/common/Quake Live/ by default, and looks something like 76543210987654321.
 You can also use http://steamidfinder.com/.

-The best part of #tdmpickup, as with Quake itself, is the satisfaction of gradual self-improvement.
-With a different ping to get used to, new maps to learn, and all the different variables to consider over 20 minutes of non-stop action, it can be overwhelming at first, but give it time, and you will love it.
+The best part of playing pickups, as with Quake itself, is the satisfaction of gradual self-improvement.
+With a different ping to get used to, new maps to learn, and all the different variables to consider over 20 minutes of non-stop action, it can be a little overwhelming at first, but give it time, and you will come to love it.

 Even if you have higher ping there than on your favourite CA server, please play a few games to get used to it and see how it goes.
 The sacrifice is worth it.

-To be honest every reason will be of interest because it's reached a point where every single player counts, so please go ahead and tell us why you don't play pickups, or why you think other people don't.
+To be honest every reason will be of interest because it's reached a point where every single player counts, so please go ahead and tell us why you don't play #tdmpickup, or why you think other people don't.

 Obscene language is welcome if it helps you express yourself.

 Edited by melechesh at 19:48 CDT, 10 July 2020 - 116691 Hits